rossoc/rossoc.github.io/notes/github.typ

 formal reports?

 Actually, we might not need to write full reports every time.
 Instead, we can:
-- Use *Discussions* to record important decisions.
+- *Discussions* to record important decisions.
-- Use *Issues* to track who is doing what.
+- *Issues* to track who is doing what.

 This way, progress and decisions are always visible, up to date, and easy to find — without extra paperwork.